Do a search online and it’s easy to find videos of snatch thefts and break-ins happening in landed homes in Malaysia.

 How are you going to power them?

 All surveillance cameras need a power source.
 Even a wireless CCTV camera needs power.
 So, the options are to plug them into an AC power outlet, or to buy battery-powered CCTV cameras.

 For AC-powered cameras, the challenge will be finding an outlet to plug it in, especially if you are going to mount your camera high up at the corner of your walls and ceiling.
-To avoid a mess of wires, consider asking a CCTV specialist or electrician to do the installation for you.
+To avoid a mess of wires, consider asking a CCTV or Alarm specialist or electrician to do the installation for you.
 They can extend wiring from the nearest outlet, and hide it behind your plaster ceiling, or lay some trunking to conceal it.

 Alternatively, you can also find battery-powered surveillance cameras on the market.
 These cameras don’t need to be plugged in, so you can mount them anywhere, and even reposition them later.

 The limitation of battery-powered CCTV cameras is that they need to be recharged (or have its batteries replaced) every few months.
 Some models claim to last for 6 months.